PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 The search provider enables to narrow the query to a specific search engine.
 For example, selecting the feature for DOI will search using the [http://doi.org/](http://doi.org/) search engine, selecting an accession number feature (GBSeq_accession-version), will launch a search through Entrez e-Utils service.

 Notice the features available to select are generated dynamically from the currently available features for the selected item in the Mismatches View data grid.

 \pagebreak

-##GenBank Browser

-The GenBank Browser allows to browse downloaded GenBank records from the NCBI GBSeq specification (http://www.ncbi.nlm.nih.gov/dtd/NCBI_GBSeq.dtd).
-From the GenBank DTD comment:

->GBSeq represents the elements in a GenBank style report of a sequence with some small additions to structure and support for protein (GenPept) versions of GenBank format as seen in Entrez.
-While this represents the simplification, reduction of detail, and flattening to a single sequence perspective of GenBank format (compared with the full ASN.1 or XML from which GenBank and this format is derived at NCBI), it is presented in ASN.1 or XML for automated parsing and processing.
-It is hoped that this compromise will be useful for those bulk processing at the GenBank format level of detail today.
-Since it is a compromise, a number of pragmatic decisions have been made.

-The GenBank Browser works by parsing the nodes found in a downloaded GenBank XML tree.
-You can download such GenBank XML tree through the Blast Query Module.
-After filter execution, each results palette includes a button to download the GenBank records for the retrieved/filtered hits.

-###GenBank Feature Tables

-The GenBank Browser contains a list of features to filter results in a Data View grid.
-Once a feature is selected, features (columns) are updated for the current loaded data set.
-This is useful to narrow which nodes are significant for your needs by improving space and processing time.
-Notice that the grid view displays additional/different columns not displayed in the "Profiles List".
-This is because GenBank/EMBL/DDBJ provides a Feature Table (see http://www.insdc.org/files/feature_table.html for details) to include additional extensible features.
-Columns like

-- "organism"
-- "isolate"
-- "country"
-- "breed"

-etc. are contained in **GBQualifier_name** and **GBQualifier_value** nodes in the NCBIGBSeq DTD.
-This means that to view such "hidden" features, you should select GBQualifier_name and GBQualifier_value in the list of features.

-\pagebreak